-Insecurity in Marrakech: revelations about the police raid
+Insecurity in Marrakech: revelations about the police operation

 Since the end of August, Marrakech has been the scene of an unprecedented security operation.
-Faced with an increase in acts of delinquency in the ochre city, particularly in tourist areas, police forces have been mobilized for a vast security campaign aimed at reinforcing tranquility in public spaces.
+Facing an increase of delinquent acts in the city, particularly in tourist areas, police forces have been mobilized, launching a vast security campaign to maintain peace and tranquility in public spaces.
 A police source explains the organization of this massive crackdown and discusses its initial impact.

 Par